tgranat/vstplugin_dev/README.md

 # my_vstplugin
 ## ggconvolver
-Simple VST3 impulse response plugin using the WDL convolver
+Simple VST3 impulse response plugin with a few hard coded impulse responses.
+It uses the the WDL convolver from https://www.cockos.com/wdl/.